 The PV perspective is useful to understand and trace the effect of convection on the atmospheric circulation.
-In this section, we investigate the 3D PV structure associated with convective and slantwise WCB ascent and describe the mechanisms that lead to the differing PV distributions associated with the two types of WCB ascent.
+In this section, we investigate the 3-D PV structure associated with convective and slantwise WCB ascent and describe the mechanisms that lead to the differing PV distributions associated with the two types of WCB ascent.

-- The strong localized diabatic heating during the ascent results in a PV production below and a PV destruction above the strongest ascent phase for both WCB categories (Fig. 5e,f), which is characteristic for WCB ascent (e.g., Wernli and Davies, 1997; Pomroy and Thorpe, 2000; Madonna et al., 2014).
-In comparison with the more slowly ascending WCB trajectories, in particular the positive PV anomaly formed by convective WCB ascent is much stronger and more localized.
-The averaged low-level PV monopole below the convective WCB ascent reaches values of up to 4.5 PVU, while it remains below 1.5 PVU - 320 for the slantwise WCB ascent.
-In the WCB outflow, the PV values decrease to approximately 0.2 PVU for both WCB categories (Fig. 5e,f).
+The strong localized diabatic heating during the ascent results in a PV production below and a PV destruction above the strongest ascent phase for both WCB categories (Fig. 5e and f), which is characteristic for WCB ascent (e.g., Wernli and Davies, 1997; Pomroy and Thorpe, 2000; Madonna et al., 2014).
+In comparison with the more slowly ascending WCB trajectories, the positive PV anomaly formed by convective WCB ascent in particular is much stronger and more localized.
+The averaged low-level PV monopole below the convective WCB ascent reaches values of up to 4.5 PVU, while it remains below 1.5 PVU for the slantwise WCB ascent.
+In the WCB outflow, the PV values decrease to approximately 0.2 PVU for both WCB categories (Fig. 5e and f).
 Despite the stronger and vertically more extended positive low-level PV anomaly produced by the convective WCB trajectories, both types of WCB trajectories lead to an extended region of low-PV air directly in their outflow in the upper troposphere.
-In particular the outflow of the convective WCB trajectories is associated with a region of low static stability $(d\theta/dz < 2 \,\mathrm{K \, km^{-1}})$, Fig. 5e, white hatching).
+The outflow of the convective WCB trajectories in particular is associated with a region of low static stability $(d\theta/dz \le 2 \text{ K km}^{-1})$ , Fig. 5e, white hatching).

-In the following, we examine the PV structure not only along the WCB trajectories, but also in the surroundings of the WCB ascent.
+In the following, we examine the PV structure not only along the WCB trajectories but also in the surroundings of the WCB ascent.
 Furthermore, we confront the results with the theoretical concept of PV modification and consider the vorticity and static stability structure in the PV anomalies.